Programs & Services

 The ABC Clinical Guide to Herbs This in-depth, therapeutic guide and reference book is a comprehensive review of 30 of the most commonly used herbs in the United States and 13 proprietary products and their relevance to modern medicine.
 In 2003, when it was published, continuing education (CE) credit was available for doctors, pharmacists, nurses, dietitians and naturopaths.
 This book is now available as a benefit of membership to ABC members. more info

 Internships ABC currently offers internships for pharmacy, dietetic, botany, horticulture, journalism and marketing students.
 The primary goal of the internship program is to provide education to university students and others about herbal medicine and its present and potential future role in today’s society.
-ABC currently offers a six-week Pharmacy Internship Program for PharmD students through the University of Texas at Austin College of Pharmacy, an eight-day, on-site rotation program for post-baccalaureate dietetic students through Texas State University-San Marcos, and a six-day rotation for community nutrition undergraduates at the University of Texas at Austin.
+ABC currently offers a six-week Pharmacy Internship Program for PharmD students through the University of Texas at Austin College of Pharmacy, an eight- or 12-day, on-site rotation program for post-baccalaureate dietetic students through Texas State University-San Marcos, and a six-day rotation for community nutrition undergraduates at the University of Texas at Austin.
 The program introduces students to the scientific literature on therapeutic benefits and potential risks of herbs and phytomedicines in order to incorporate this knowledge into their professional practice.
 The internship program can be adapted to additional areas of study for healthcare professionals.
 Apply Inquiries

 Other Educational Programs & Services